1. Home

 https://app.terminusapp.com/<your unique id>

-This is used to uniquely identity Terminus within your IdP.
-Based on the IdP, they may use terms such as Audience URISP Entity ID, Identifier, etc.
+This is used to uniquely identify Terminus within your IdP.
+Based on the IdP, they may use terms such as Audience URISP Entity IDIdentifier, etc.

 d.
 Configure Name ID Format